DEFSAK/chiv-admin-helper/USERGUIDE.md

 Admins should use the provided command to ban them immediately.
 If you think someone is banned that shouldn't be, then you can open a ticket on the SAK discord.

+Note that even after a player has been banned or kicked they might still show up in the player validation.
+This is because even players who have left are still contained in the servers listplayers table.
+This might cause banned players to be reported multiple times, even when already gone from the server.

 ### Platform information
 This property of players is not 100% accurate and should be treated as an estimate.
 There currently are 3 different possible platform types: